Pinhole photography.

 Pinhole photography using a 4x5 format camera with direct-positive black-and-white photographic paper.

-After looking at the images submitted to the World Pinhole Photography Day website I couldn't help but notice the better resolution of the photographs that were taken with larger pinhole cameras.
+After looking at the images submitted to the World Pinhole Photography Day website I couldn't help but notice the better resolution of the photographs that were taken with larger format pinhole cameras.
 I wondered if it had something to do with the the increase in size of the surface receiving the images projected by the pinhole.
 My Fujifilm body-cap pinhole projects an image onto a digital sensor measuring about 24mm x 16mm, but the area of light sensitive film or paper receiving the image in a 4x5 pinhole camera is about 115mm x 90mm.

 This type of camera can be completely home-made or made from a variety of objects such as a tin, a cardboard box or a wooden box.
 A darkroom or somewhere really dark is normally required to load the photographic paper and to develop the photo afterwards.